aiven/devportal/.vale/README.rst

 What we *really* want to make sure we ignore is things like::

   `jq <https://stedolan.github.io/jq/>`__

+...except that sometimes we put names that do need ®-checking into links.
+Oh dear.

 ``aiven_spelling`` and the ``aiven`` dictionary
 -----------------------------------------------